 Financial Services Minor for Non-Business Majors

 Financial Services focuses on how to apply the principles of finance to the firms, services and products that serve the individual and business consumers.
 The professional opportunities in the financial services areas of banking, insurance, real estate, and financial planning are expanding rapidly.
 This program provides the non-business major an opportunity to develop career-focused skills in the financial services area.
+The 18-credit Financial Services Minor for Non-Business Majors will provide some solid skills to apply in a financial career.

 The program is accredited at the highest possible level by the Association to Advance Collegiate Schools of Business (AACSB).
 The College of Business Administration is considered to be one of the best business schools by Princeton Review and ranked in the top 6 percent of all undergraduate programs by BusinessWeek.